EttusResearch/uhd/README.md

 __images/__

 This contains the package builder for FPGA and firmware images.
-We provide other tools to downloade image packages, the scripts in here are mainly relevant for UHD maintainers and -developers.
+We provide other tools to download image packages, the scripts in here are mainly relevant for UHD maintainers and -developers.

 __tools/__